 During the Second World War the majority of production went to the military.

-By 1949 Smith’s had eleven factories and twelve depots in Britain, and two factories in Australia.
+Smith’s had eleven factories and twelve depots in Britain, and two factories in Australia by 1949.
 Over 2,000 staff were employed.
 The vast majority of pubs and hotels across Britain were supplied by Smith’s Crisps.
-This was at a time when pubs did not serve food, and crisps were generally the only bar snack available.
+This was at a time when the majority of pubs did not serve food, and crisps were often the only bar snack available.